 That risk assessment is what guides the maintenance plan.
 It allocates human resources, money and parts to assets that pose the most risk.
 Lower-risk assets have more flexible plans that change according to what budget and time allow.
 Overall, it minimises the risk in the most cost-effective way.

 This strategy protects employees and those who use the facilities, extends the useful life of critical assets and eliminates low-value tasks.
 Just like RCM, it’s used in asset-heavy industries.
 However, because it establishes clear priorities, it might be adopted by managers that have limited resources for their maintenance plan.

-Reliability Centred Maintenance vs. Risk-Based Maintenance
+Differences between Reliability Centred Maintenance and Risk-Based Maintenance

 By now, it must be clear that RCM and RbM, although somewhat related, are not the same thing.
-Let’s take a closer look at the differences between reliability centred maintenance and risk-based maintenance:
+Let’s take a closer look at the differences between reliability centred maintenance and risk-based maintenance.

 Risk-based maintenance prioritises risk.
 Reliability centred maintenance, on the other hand, prioritises functionality.
 Even though “risk” and “productivity” can overlap, they are not the same.
 The reduction of risk enhances reliability, but the reverse is not true.
 An asset’s output might improve without eliminating potential hazards.

 Think about an air conditioner, for example.You can retrofit it to make it more reliable, but it doesn’t necessarily reduce risks.
 Likewise, replacing an air compressor on an asset will likely improve its output, but the risk (a leak, for example) remains the same.
 Therefore, as we’re beginning to see, RbM and RCM don’t always prioritise the same equipment.